jenkinsci/analysis-model/README.md

 1. A model to manage a set of issues of static code analysis runs.
 This includes the possibility to track issues in different source code versions using a fingerprinting algorithm.
-2. Parsers for more than hundred [report formats](SUPPORTED-FORMATS.md).
+2. Parsers for more than a hundred [report formats](SUPPORTED-FORMATS.md).
 Among the problems this library can detect:
    * messages from your build tool (Maven, Gradle, MSBuild, make, etc.)
    * errors from your compiler (C, C#, Java, etc.)
    * warnings from a static analysis tool (CheckStyle, StyleCop, SpotBugs, etc.)